Noyonita Lodh: Early life

-Noyonita was born in Bangalore, India.
-She did her schooling from The Frank Anthony Public School, Bangalore, the same school from which India's second Miss Universe Lara Dutta got qualified.
-For her higher studies she got enrolled in St. Joseph's College of Commerce, Bangalore.
+Noyonita was born in Bengaluru, India.
+She did her schooling from The Frank Anthony Public School, Bengaluru, the same school from which India's second Miss Universe Lara Dutta got qualified.
+For her higher studies she got enrolled in St. Joseph's College of Commerce, Bengaluru.

 Pageantry

 MAX Miss Bangalore 2011

 She was crowned 2nd Runner-up at MAX Miss Bangalore 2011 contest and also won Miss Catwalk sub-award there.

-Miss Diva - 2014
+Miss Diva – 2014

 Noyonita was crowned Miss Diva Universe 2014 by the outgoing titleholder Manasi Moghe, the first ever winner of Miss Diva pageant.
 Noyonita also won Miss Catwalk sub-award at the event.